Doing Business in Latvia Legal Guide let you:

 Invest in Latvia

 If you want to invest in Latvia, or move to this beautiful Baltic country, here are some steps you may wish to consider as you get started.
 You can read this article and find the guide inside, or meet directly B2BALTIC in Riga.
 Several companies, mentors, legal advisors, geeks in their industrial sector, top recruiters are with us in the Latvian community.
-If you are going to invest big capital, you should definitevely arrange a meeting with the State Investment Agency of Latvia LIAA which drives the country development.
+If you are going to invest big capital, you should definitevely arrange a meeting with the investments advisors of B2BALTIC or watch the Investors TV made by B2BALTIC TELEVISION.

 Some important details about Latvian